 Yes.
-Co-financing is required as CAW resources aim to co-mobilize and channel additional climate finance to low-income ADF countries.
-It is important to note that co-financing refers specifically to funding received from sources outside the ADF.
-This co-financing must be designated for climate action within the project and attributable as climate change mitigation finance according to the Common Principles for Climate Change Mitigation Finance Tracking.
-To ensure country ownership and prioritization, eligible countries and entities are strongly recommended to cover a portion of project costs attributed to them through counterpart funding, co-financing from development partners, and/or in-kind contributions.
-The cost-sharing arrangement (counterpart funding and co-financing or contributions in kind) is intended to reinforce ownership, share risks, and catalyze co-financing for scale, leading to higher impact, efficiency, and effectiveness.
-The CAW will prioritize projects that leverage high co-financing ratios, ideally 1:3, notably by seeking to co-finance projects with other climate funds, bilateral, multilateral, and other sources with the aim to maximize climate benefits in ADF countries and increase their levels of access to climate finance.
+Co-financing is strongly recommended as CAW resources aim to co-mobilize and channel additional climate finance to low income ADF countries.
+To ensure country ownership and prioritization, eligible countries, and entities are strongly recommended to cover a portion of project costs attributed to them through counterpart funding, co-financing from development partners and/or in-kind contributions.
+The cost-sharing arrangement (counterpart funding and co-financing or contributions in kind) is intended to reinforce ownership, share risks, and catalyze co-financing for scale and leading to higher impact, efficiency, and effectiveness.
+The CAW will prioritize projects that leverage high co-financing ratios, of ideally 1:3, notably by seeking to co-finance projects with other climate funds with the aim to maximize climate benefits in ADF countries and increase their levels of access to climate finance.
 Decisions on counterpart funding will be made in line with the Policy on Expenditure Eligible for ADF Financing.